 A downside of having the blade tilt raise and the lower mechanism and motor hanging off the bottom is that the cast iron table will sag slightly over time.
 Sagging cast iron sounds hard to believe, but yes, it happens!

 Trunnions bolted to the bottom of the table also make it much more challenging to adjust the blade alignment (though, ideally, that is already set correctly when you buy the saw)

 Contractors these days use more portable “job site” saws (also referred to as benchtop table saws).
 These Jobsite saws are now often referred to as contractor saws.

-Jobsite saws use smaller universal motors, which are much lighter but less durable and very loud.
+Jobsite saws use smaller universal motors, which are much lighter but less durable and loud.
 The motor is on the inside.
 These saws are less solid than cast iron contractor saws, but the increased portability makes up for it.

-Just like standard cabinet saws, the Shopfox W1837 trunnions mount to the cabinet for superior performance.
+Like standard cabinet saws, the Shopfox W1837 trunnions mount to the cabinet for superior performance.
 The robust cast iron trunnions absorb vibration, ensure proper blade-to-fence and miter slot alignment and make blade height and angle adjustments a breeze.
 You may also want to see how the w1837 compares to Delta 36 725.

 - Unveiling the Power of Muriatic Acid: Properties, Uses, and Precautions - September 18, 2023

 - Can You Use Teak Oil on Any Wood - September 20, 2023

 - The Versatile Role of Lacquer Thinner: A Deep Dive into Its Uses and Applications - September 19, 2023